cdrummey216/whoami/complexityofnow.md

 Everyone possesses an identity.
 Everyone has a distinct identity.
 In software development, an identity is a unique identifier assign to a single record in a database.
 This identity cannot be duplicated or copied and solely exists to identify a single record.

+## Exercising Free Will
+Does this mean that you will always respond the same way to similar situations?
+Does this mean that I will not grow and change and right the wrongs of my past?

+No, and free will is that choice that is made to do it differently next time.
+To change, to learn and grow from experience is an exercise in free will.
+The self acts willfully when it decides to modify its response based on past experiences.
+For example, an alcoholic's 'self' is impeded and disrupted by the desire for alcohol.
+A sober alcoholic has committed to themselves that they will no longer imbibe.
+A decision to live differently than how one has lived in the past and to ignore and control desire.

 ## The Golden Ratio

 ### What is it?